defano/wyldcard/README.md

 `click`          | Clicks the mouse at a provided location on the card, while optionally holding down one or more modifier keys; `click at "10, 10"` or `click at "130,220" with shiftKey, commandKey`.
 Valid modifier keys are `shiftKey`, `optionKey` and `commandKey`.
 `close file`     | Closes a previously opened file, writing any changes made via the `write` command to disk.
 Has no effect if the file is not open.
 For example, `close file "/Users/matt/myfile.txt"`
 `convert`        | Converts a date and/or time from one format to another.
 Syntax is `convert { <container> / <value> } [[ from <format>] and <format>] to <format> [ and <format> ]` where `<format>` is one of `seconds` (an integer value equal to the number of seconds since the epoch, Jan.
 1, 1970), `dateItems` (comma-separated list of integers `year, month, day, hour, minute, second, dayNumber`), `[ <adj> ] date`, or `[ <adj> ] time` where `<adj>` is one of `long`, `short`, `abbreviated`, `abbrev` or `english`.
 When a value is specified (rather than a container), the conversion result is placed into `it`.
-`create menu`    | Creates a new menu in the menu bard, for example `create menu "Help"`.
+`create menu`    | Creates a new menu in the menu bar, for example `create menu "Help"`.
 Use the `delete menu` command to remove menus or `reset menuBar` to restore the menubar to its default state.
 `dial`           | Produces the sound of a sequence of DTMF dial tones, for example, `dial "1-800-588-2300"`.
 `delete menu`    | Deletes a menu from the menu bar, for example `delete menu "File"`.
 Use `reset menuBar` command to restore the menu bar to its default state.
 `delete`         | Deletes a part from the card or background, or deletes a chunk of text from a container, for example, `delete the last line of card field "My List"`, `delete card button id 0`, `delete bkgnd field "Report"`